Zebra Otocinclus: A Small Fish with Big Care Needs

 Habitat in the wild

-The zebra otocinclus, often known as Otocinclus cocama or Zebra Oto, is a small freshwater fish belonging to the family Loricariidae.
-This family is commonly referred to as the “suckermouth catfish” family, and it includes a wide range of species, many of which are popular in the aquarium hobby.
+The zebra otocinclus, commonly known as zebra oto, is a small freshwater fish from the Loricariidae family, often referred to as the “suckermouth catfish” family.
+This family includes a variety of species, many of which are popular in the aquarium hobby due to their unique feeding habits and algae control capabilities.

 Scientific NameOtocinclus cocama